ggeorgovassilis/fauxjsp/README.md

 ## License

 Fauxjsp is available under the [GPL](http://www.gnu.org/copyleft/gpl.html).
-Since fauxjsp is a development tool, you normally wouldn't deploy it with your application binaries into production, so the "non-commerical" aspect of the GPL doesn't affect your application.
+Since fauxjsp is a development tool, you normally wouldn't deploy it with your application binaries into production, so the "non-commercial" aspect of the GPL doesn't affect your application.